simoncrowe/ansible-raspberry-pi-dat/README.md

 # The email address to use when verifying SSL certificates with Letsencrypt
 letsencrypt_email: info@example.com

-# Add any other hyper URLs you want to pin using Homebase in this list
+# Add any other hyperdrives you want to pin using Homebase in this list
 hosted_hyper_urls:
   - hyper://bc9fc525239efd6e886a4b7d402ee800d1dd2812363f3be5161f0423fa46d3a3
   - hyper://c57ef9a28674ff072d293ac744a172a2aa4c975ea8ffeba964fed23fbca2ce77
-# If you don't want to pin any, just specify an empty list like so:
+# If you don't want to pin any more hyperdrives, just specify an empty list like so:
 # hosted_hyper_urls: []
 ```
 ##### 2.2.
 Setup